pcrawford05/dinoGame/README.md

 My biggest takeaways from this project are the value of Stack Overflow, the awesomeness of a highly tactile game, and the importance of persistance when debugging.

 Overall this project took about 2 weeks of work spread out over a month and total working hours was probably around 25.
 I got my inspiration from the Dinosaur Game on Chrome.

+step 1: add as much specifcity as possible!

+my proposed order:

+contextL i did ee109, we build stuff on arduino.. dino game is cool... i decided to try and build dino game on arduino

+order of implementation:
+1
+2
+3

+reflection: overall the process was generally like this. here is a specific example of how i implemented on of the things in this list.

+here are challenges i faced/ things i would want to implement in the future: talk about the stuff your sister said, the specialized objects

+overall it was a fun project, i enjoyed reviewing concepts from EE 109 like interrupts, EEPROM, and PWM.

+my main takeaways are

+upload video to youtube